mpappas86/programmingTutorial/README.md

 shown to those users.
 This is the simplest possible example - a webserver that servers up the same "Hello World" webpage to all users who request it.

+These things really just load and show files, and the IPs are addresses to other computers's files.
+See e.g. 172.217.6.206 for google.com.

 # Lesson 6: Javascript Webservers
 We now add another trick by allowing our webserver to serve up webpages with interesting functionality.
 This functionality is described using two different languages, `HTML` and `Javascript`.
 HTML is used to lay out the different elements of